-Covid inquiry: What is it and how will it work?
+Covid inquiry: When will it happen and how does it work?

 What is a public inquiry?

-Its job is to respond to "public concern" about a particular event or set of events - such as the pandemic.
+The job of a public inquiry is to respond to "public concern" about a particular event or set of events - such as the pandemic.

 According to a leading specialist lawyer, it must ask three questions: